anshkarwasra/Ticketify/README.md

 Please include a video or screenshot demonstrating the feature you've added or the bug you've fixed.
 This helps the reviewers understand the functionality and ensures your changes work as expected.

 ### Review Process
 Once your pull request is created, it will be reviewed by the maintainers.
-We might request further changes or improvements before merging it into the main codebase.add these guidelines to my readme file which is # Simple Ticketing App
+We might request further changes or improvements before merging it into the main codebase.